What is a buyer persona?

 Write a buyer persona story

 In addition to curating information about your buyer persona in a bulleted list, it's important to write a story about your persona.
-This humanizes your persona, making it easier for everyone in your organization to think of them and remember their story when creating content, or speaking to leads and customers on the phone.
+This humanizes your persona, making it easier for everyone in your organization to think of them and remember their story when creating content, or speaking to leads and customers on the business phone system.

 HR Hannah is easygoing and always looking for information and best practices.
 She is revolutionary; she wants to make a difference in her organization.
 She is decisive and wants the best for her colleagues, customers and the organization.
 She understands that recruiting top talent in this new technological world is a challenge and is open to ideas.